EuresTools/eVote-web/docs/docs.md

 #### iOS

 Distributing iOS apps is a bit harder.
 [This article](http://mobiledan.net/2012/03/02/5-options-for-distributing-ios-apps-to-a-limited-audience-legally/) covers some distribution options.
 Eurescom should probably consider option 2, the iOS Developer Enterprise Program, for distribution of this app.
-For mdetails, refer to the official [App Distribution Guide](https://developer.apple.com/library/ios/documentation/IDEs/Conceptual/AppDistributionGuide/Introduction/Introduction.html).
+For details, refer to the official [App Distribution Guide](https://developer.apple.com/library/ios/documentation/IDEs/Conceptual/AppDistributionGuide/Introduction/Introduction.html).